This course is over.

 Knowledge equivalent to an introductory course on theoretical computer science is required for this class.

-Assignments are made available in ILIAS every Friday.
+Assignments are made available on this webpage as a PDF-file (in English) every Wednesday.
 The editing time for each homework is about one week.
-It is due on the next Friday at 12:00.
+It is due on the next Wednesday at 17:00 (right before the start of the tutorial).
 The assignments have to be delivered in written form in English.
 The corrected and scored assignments will be returned in the next tutorial.

 The following topics are planned: